Welcome to the latest release of the ACF Plugin, version 1.7.8.3. For the latest updates, refer to the version history.

 Some adjustments to the format function and UTF8 strings. s-format with length now fits with multi-byte UTF8 strings, so that the length is expanded with the extra number of bytes required to fit the string.
 For example, the format %-10s (left justified string, 10 char), and the string "Bodø" that is 5 bytes, will expand the format to %-11s, so that the 6-space padding makes the result 10 characters.

-libraries to improve the following functions about UTF-8 handling:
+Included boost_locale and the ICU libraries to improve the following functions about UTF-8 handling:

 ICU stands for "International Components for Unicode."
 It is a mature, widely used set of C/C++ and Java libraries that provide robust and full-featured Unicode and locale support.
 This includes functions for string comparison, normalization, conversion between different character encodings, date/time formatting, and language-sensitive text collation.
 ICU is extensively used in various applications and platforms for internationalization (i18n) to ensure that software can be used in multiple languages and cultural contexts.

-.
+New command: set_locale.
 See the reference on page: new locale command for the syntax and a list of often-used locale codes.

-command now uses the locale for the correct sorting of national characters.
+The sort_array command now uses the locale for the correct sorting of national characters.

-The compare function can now use the correct locale when comparing strings with if (string1<string2) then
+The compare function can now use the correct locale when comparing strings with if (string1<string2) then statement.

-functions are improved and now use ICU for special UTF8 characters.
+The regex functions are improved and now use ICU for special UTF8 characters.

 new functions: encrypt and decrypt.
 See manual page: encryption/decrypt functions